Osteoporosis & Bone Health

 It’s scary but true: as you age, your body might turn against you.
 Everyday activities such as bringing in the groceries or a simple trip and fall can pose threats in the form of fracturing a wrist or ankle.
-No matter how minor the injury seems, gone are the days where you could just brush yourself off and resume your daily routine.
+No matter how minor the injury seems, gone are the days where you could just pick yourself up, brush yourself off, and resume your daily routine.
 A fracture caused by incidents like these could be a sign of osteoporosis.

 As you age, your risk for osteoporosis, a disease that causes brittle bones, rises.
 While osteoporosis mainly affects women after menopause and men who over 65, it can strike even earlier.
 Other risk factors for the disease include: a history of smoking, alcohol consumption, family history of fracture, or taking other medications associated with bone loss.